“What gets measured gets managed”

 It is important to note that SharePoint Administrators also have their technical tasks in order to keep a SharePoint-based site functional, responsive and optimized.
 The following reports are frequently in demand by Administrators:

 - Workflows – automation has always been a strong side of SharePoint.
 Reporting on how this automation is actually working is especially valuable.
-Unfortunately, neither the SharePoint interface, nor SharePoint Designer provide any valuable information in a single place about how many workflows are running and how many of them have failed.
+Unfortunately, neither the SharePoint interface nor SharePoint Designer provides any valuable information in a single place about how many workflows are running and how many of them have failed.